antediluvianist/P3---Ohmyfood-AR/README.md

 This is a school project, which contains Ohmyfood! : a restaurant booking website.

+- Include animations
-- Mobile's first.
+- Mobile's first
-- Responsive.
+- Responsive

 ///USED///